brettchalupa/developer-interview-questions/README.md

 ## Questions

 Questions are broken down into sections to make them easier to browse.
+Commentary is provided as nested list items in _italics_.
+Additional information and follow-up questions are also nested list items.

 ### Collaboration